Self-hosting isn't scary: a practical guide with Coolify and Hetzner

 1. Get a server

 If you’re just experimenting, a Hetzner Cloud VPS works too - CX22 at ~4 EUR/month is enough to try Coolify with a few small services.
+In fact, any VPS would work, as long as you can SSH into it.

 2. Install the OS